helidon-io/helidon/messaging/README.md

 A normal return from `await()` may mean normal handler completion, `DROP`, or successful dead-letter delivery; all are settled runtime outcomes and the complete source delivery may then be committed.
 The conservative outline above abandons the complete transport batch on failure.
-A connector that supports partial settlement may align a `BatchDeliveryException` to the original batch and settle only `SUCCEEDED` items, while respecting transport ordering constraints such as contiguous committed prefixes. `FAILED`, `NOT_ATTEMPTED`, and `INDETERMINATE` items remain unsettled.
+A connector that supports partial settlement may inspect the terminal `BatchDeliveryException`, which the runtime aligns to the original retained batch, and settle only `SUCCEEDED` items while respecting transport ordering constraints such as contiguous committed prefixes. `FAILED`, `NOT_ATTEMPTED`, and `INDETERMINATE` items remain unsettled.
 Treat an unstructured exception as indeterminate for the complete batch.

 `ConnectorDelivery.close()` releases runtime admission capacity; it does not acknowledge the source.
 Closing it before processing terminates requests cancellation, and capacity remains retained until processing actually stops.
 Commit,